CD3/pyErrorProp/README.md

 #pyErrorProp

-This modules performs various calculations with uncertain quantities, including error propagation, with support for quantities (values with units).
+pyErrorProp is a python module that performs various calculations with uncertain quantities, including error propagation.
+The module uses `pint` to provide full support for physical quantities.
+Unlike the error propagation included with `pint` (which uses the `uncertainties` module), error propagation through arbitrary, user-defined functions is supported.
+The module includes a error propagation algorithm that handles both linear and non-linear functions, but allows for a user-defined algorithm to be used as well.

 **Features**
 - full unit support